 Under a Washington statute, petitioner Larry Witters applied for aid to pay his tuition at Inland Empire School of the Bible to study to become a pastor.
 He was denied aid on the grounds that the Washington state constitution forbids the state from giving money to sectarian schools.

-Supreme Court finds that aid would not violate establishment clause
+Supreme Court said that aid would not violate First Amendment

 Justice Thurgood Marshall delivered the opinion of a unanimous Court.
 The Court framed the question as whether extension of aid to Witters and his use of that aid to support his religious education is a permissible transfer or an impermissible “direct subsidy.”
 The Court held that since the aid was distributed to the student and it was the student’s choice to use it at a sectarian school, the program withstood constitutional scrutiny.